 Catherine “Catie” Meehan graduated Magna Cum Laude from the Charleston School of Law in May of 2013, having already distinguished herself in the medical field.
 She earned numerous CALI Awards (signifying the highest grade earned in a class) for her academic performance.
 She also received the Founder’s Award for Professionalism in Advocacy.
-Catie served as the Student Works Editor of the Charleston Law Review and is the author of two published articles: one exploring property rights of human tissue published in the Charleston Law Review and the other a study on holding NFL team owners responsible for football-related concussions published on nflconcussionlitigation.com.
+Catie served as the Student Works Editor of the Charleston Law Review and is the author of two published articles: one exploring property rights of human tissue published in the Charleston Law Review and the other a study of the NFL concussion litigation and a proposal to create a victim relief fund to compensate former NFL players with football-related neurological injuries published on nflconcussionlitigation.com.

 Upon completing two internship/clerkship appointments, Catie knew she wanted her legal career to focus on helping people, not corporations.
 Catie’s dual passions for law and medicine led her to the Steinberg Law Firm, where attorneys work with individuals who have been injured at work or in their daily lives.

-Born in Washington, D.C., Catie and her husband, Jerry, enjoy living in Charleston.
+Catie serves on the Charleston School of Law Alumni Association Board of Directors and the Strategic Volunteer Engagement Committee for Reading Partners South Carolina.
 She is a member of the Charleston Metro Chamber of Commerce, Junior League, the South Carolina Bar Association and its Young Lawyers Division.
+Catie and her husband, Jerry, live in Charleston with their daughter.